 The emblem symbolizes freshness, naturalness, growth, and development.
 The Waitrose logo perfectly conveys the idea of grocery stores.
-Its symbols spread like a network along the base and demonstrate the unification of many outlets to meet visitors’ needs.
+Its symbols spread like a network along the base, demonstrating the unification of many outlets to meet visitors’ needs.

 Waitrose: Brand overview

-Waitrose (full name – Waitrose & Partners) is a retail chain of several hundred supermarkets scattered throughout the UK.
-It is also a brand for the sale of products domestically and their export abroad.
+Waitrose (full name: Waitrose & Partners) is a retail chain with several hundred supermarkets across the UK.
+It is also a brand for selling products both domestically and abroad.
 The firm was founded in 1904 by Wallace Waite, David Taylor, and Arthur Rose, and in 1937 it was acquired by the John Lewis Partnership, which still owns the trademark.
-The origin of the first store is the Acton area in London (UK).
-Today the head offices are located in the English cities of Bracknell and Victoria.
+The first store is located in the Acton area of London (UK).
+Today, the head offices are located in the English cities of Bracknell and Victoria.

 At first, it was just a grocery store opened in West London by three entrepreneurs.
-The organization was, in fact, a partnership, but after four years from the moment of its work, it ceased to be such since one of the founders left it.
+The organization was, in fact, a partnership, but after four years, it ceased to be one when a founder left.
 When the John Lewis Partnership absorbed it, it already had ten retail outlets of its own.

 Then the story of ups and downs began.
 So, in 1944, the network increased by 12 points of sale at once.
 In 1951, one of the Waitrose brand stores completely switched to a self-service system.
-In 1955, the commercial network expanded throughout London, in the 1960s focused on the southeast region of England, and in the 1970s, nationwide expansion began throughout the country.
+In 1955, the commercial network expanded throughout London; in the 1960s, it focused on the southeast region of England; and in the 1970s, nationwide expansion began.

-Moreover, the Waitrose brand was the first to open organic products and launched online shopping with home delivery.
-As a result, the brand became so famous that the UK population trusted its emblem.
+Moreover, the Waitrose brand was the first to offer organic products and launched online shopping with home delivery.
+As a result, the brand became so famous that the UK population came to trust its emblem.
 No wonder he received a warrant from the royal court to supply food and alcoholic beverages for Queen Elizabeth II and Prince Charles.
-As for branding, it should be noted: initially, the chain of stores was called Waite, Rose & Taylor – after the names of the organizers.
-But with the departure of one of them, it changed its name to Waitrose.
+As for branding, the chain of stores was initially called Waite, Rose & Taylor, after the organizers’ names.
+But after one of them left, it changed its name to Waitrose.
 It was this version that became the basis of the emblem.

 Meaning and History

 The British supermarket chain changed its name several times, which affected its visual identity.
-At first, she was known as Waite, Rose & Taylor, and this phrase became the basis of the word mark.
-Then the name was shortened to Waitrose, and the inscription in the logo was also reduced.
-And in 2018, the brand was renamed Waitrose & Partners because it decided to start a marketing partnership with high-end department stores John Lewis & Partners.
+At first, she was known as Waite, Rose & Taylor, and this phrase became the basis for the wordmark.
+Then the name was shortened to Waitrose, and the inscription in the logo was reduced as well.
+And in 2018, the brand was renamed Waitrose & Partners after it entered a marketing partnership with high-end department store John Lewis & Partners.
 Colleagues agreed to use emblems made in the same style.
-They have a thin, minimalistic sans-serif typeface in common, and the signs have a similar background, consisting of a large quadrilateral and many thin stripes.
+They share a thin, minimalistic sans-serif typeface, and the signs have a similar background, consisting of a large quadrilateral and many thin stripes.
 The colors are strikingly different: Waitrose traditionally sticks to its usual green palette.

 What is Waitrose?